Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 How and why did they prevent anyone from recognising him?
 Is this plausable?

 He worked at the same time.
+[Garner 2008]

 > All of this was being conducted while Dan continued to hold down his parole and probation job with Las Vegas County

-[Garner 2008]
+> his professors at SUNY were flown out to Las Vegas to challenge his dissertation and administer his final examination in 1989, Dan was ill and near collapse

+Can his professors be located and interviewed?

+Where is his PhD certificate now?

+> when his PhD arrived at his parent's apartment in Las Vegas in early 1990, his father immediately had it framed and hung it on the wall

 # Bankruptcy filing